bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 This characterization enables us to utilize a single abstraction to model the in-memory representation of C++ values - called |link:bedrock.lang.cpp.logic.heap_pred#primR| `: type -> Qp -> val -> Rep` - which reflects the fractional ownership (`Qp`\ ) of some Coq-model `val`\ ue of a given C++ `type`.
 `Rep : ptr -> mpred` models the location agnostic in-memory representation of some resource, and for any given `p : ptr` and `R : Rep`\ , `p |-> R` reflects the materialization of the resource modeled by `R` at the logical pointer `p`.

+.. jh: The following two sections don't really belong here; where should they go?

 Pinned Pointers
 ----------------

 In certain instances, especially when communicating pointers with assembly, it is necessary to connect pointers to their virtual addresses.
 To do this, |project| exposes a separation logic assertion `pinned_ptr : ptr -> vaddr -> mpred` (|link:bedrock.lang.cpp.logic.pred#pinned_ptr|) which relates the `ptr` to the virtual address that backs it.

 Function Call Semantics
 ------------------------